Georgsiedel/Lp-norm-corruption-robustness/experiments/trained_models/README.md

+This folder saves trained models (and a checkpoint) in a structured way.

-Following folder structure is required to save models in the path defined in train.py:
+Following folder structure is required to save models according to the path defined in train.py:

-experiments/models/[dataset]/[modeltype]/[lrschedule]/combined_training/

-and

-experiments/models/[dataset]/[modeltype]/[lrschedule]/separate_training/
+experiments/trained_models/[dataset]/[modeltype]/

-where all variables in [] are from the respective variable in the config-py file used for defining model training and testing.
+where all variables in [] must be equal to the respective variable in the config-py file used for defining model training and testing.